 If Diamond has become one’s favorite Scrooge, David Brian Alley has seized that accolade in the role of Jacob Marley.
 To the delight of audiences, Alley’s Marley emerges from the depths, clad in chains and dripping with green light and smoke.
 Interestingly, Alley seems to have taken a re-vitalized approach to his lament, one that takes the role well beyond special effects or off-the-wall delivery.
 In a separate role of Old Joe, the “estate goods dealer,” the actor demonstrates the notable range of portrayals he is famous for at CBT.

 This season’s production was directed by Patrick Lanczki who is CBT’s Production Stage Manager and making a second year of directing A Christmas Carol.
-Lanczki has apparently made some minute and subtle adjustments in both dialog and in staging focus to tighten scenes and tweak dramatic focus that seems to have added energy to the narrative arc and clarified salient points.
+Lanczki has apparently made some adjustments in both dialog and focus to tighten scenes and tweak characterizations, changes that seem to have added energy to the narrative arc and clarified salient points.
 In addition to the spirit-raising ensemble dance numbers choreographed by Casey Sams, the interpolation of seasonal music (music director Terry D. Alford) is not only essential in this adaptation, but perhaps even its dramatic glue.

 It is said that Dickens loved ghost stories and the idea of spirits that visit the living.
 Had he lived into the 20th Century, he certainly would have taken to the visual possibilities that theatre and film directors have in fleshing out the spirits that visit Scrooge.
 Returning to this season’s production, but in a different role, Laura Beth Wells appeared as the Ghost of Christmas Present and made it a distinctive character with its own type of dramatic arc.
 Gabriela Bulka was the diaphanous Ghost of Christmas Past.